 What’s the difference?

 An associate degree program is designed for students interested in learning a skill or trade, and typically takes two years to complete.
 This degree option is ideal for individual’s who want to enter the workforce quickly or are looking to change careers.
 Associate degrees are usually offered at local community colleges where tuition is cheaper, and access is easier.

 Bachelor’s degrees, on the other hand, are offered at nearly every university in the United States and take three to four years to complete.
 Acceptance into a bachelor’s program is more competitive than an associate’s program and often requires a student demonstrates prior academic achievements including standardized test scores.

 Master’s and doctorate degrees are the most competitive degrees and require that a student has completed a bachelor’s or master’s degree program prior to applying.
 The length of study varies but can take anywhere from two to five years to complete.
 During their studies, master’s and doctorate students often gain practical experience and stipends via teaching opportunities through the university.

 No matter where or what you study, degrees in the United States are almost exclusively taught in English, unless you’re studying another language.
 Therefore, strong English-language skills are highly recommended.
-If you’re not a native English speaker, you may also be required to prove your proficiency through a standardized test like TOEFL®.
+If you’re not a native English speaker, you may also be required to prove your proficiency through a standardized test like TOEFL® or IELTS™.
 That being said, studying abroad in the United States is a great chance to improve your English skills which will be helpful during your studies and when you’re looking for a job after graduation!

 Learn more about education in the United States: